vmware-tanzu/cartographer-conventions/docs/design.md

     clientConfig:
       <admissionregistrationv1.WebhookClientConfig>
 ```
-The `selectorTarget` field complements the `selectors` field by allowing the conventions author to create a `ClusterPodConvention`and explicitly specify which labels on the `PodIntent` will be considered by declared matchers i.e. either labels on the `PodIntent`'s `.metadata.labels` field or labels on the `PodTemplateSpec``.metadata.labels` field.
+The `selectorTarget` field complements the `selectors` field by allowing the conventions author to create a `ClusterPodConvention` resource and explicitly specify which labels on the `PodIntent` resource will be considered by declared matchers, i.e., either labels on the `PodIntent`'s `.metadata.labels` field or labels on the `PodTemplateSpec``.metadata.labels` field.
 There are only two available options for this field, `PodTemplateSpec` or `PodIntent`, with the former configured as the default.
 The expected behavior when no selector is provided is that the convention will be applied.

 Priority can be defined for each `ClusterPodConvention` by specifying `.spec.priority` using any of the following available options `Early|Normal|Late`.
 If a priority is not specified, the default value of `Normal` is set.